 3) Get Angel Investment In Your Startup:

 Angel Investment as a funding option has its shortcomings too.
-Angel investors invest lesser amounts than venture capitalists (covered in next point).
+Angel investors invest lesser amounts than venture capitalists (covered in the next point).

 Here is a list of popular Angel Investors in India – Indian Angel Network, Mumbai Angels, Hyderabad Angels.